-Made primarily for OS X (but also out on Windows and Linux), MoneyDance is a desktop money management package with a very neat single-window interface.
+Made primarily for Mac users (but also out on Windows and Linux), Moneydance is a desktop money management package with a very neat single-window interface.
 Load it up and you'll get an instant view of your finances, upcoming bills, recent expenses and more.
 Click an item in the left hand sidebar and the main content changes to reflect it.

 Available for iOS, Android

 The stuffiness of money management can negatively affect some.
 We've certainly been in the position of not wanting to even look at a spreadsheet full of depressing numbers.
 Coinkeeper boils it all down to a series of circular pots – drag coins from your current account, and you can allocate them to all of your spending needs.
 We wouldn't exactly say it makes money management fun, but it's cute at least.

 Coinkeeper is free to download and try, although you'll need to shell out for the $1.79 (roughly £1.40) per month subscription option to really make the most of it and budget effectively.
 It's brilliant for keeping track of your expenses, and don't be fooled by its frivolous looks – you'll be able to see at a glance where your money is going, and export your data in a CSV file to use in virtually any other finance app or spreadsheet.